Admiralty buildings

 The Admiralty buildings complex lies between Whitehall, Horse Guards Parade and The Mall and includes five inter-connected buildings.

-Since the Admiralty no longer exists as a department, these buildings are now used by separate government departments:
+Since the Admiralty no longer exists as a department, these buildings are now used by separate government departments, including the Foreign, Commonwealth and Development Office, Department for Business and Trade, and Ministry of Defence.

 The Admiralty

 The oldest building was long known simply as The Admiralty; it is now known officially as the Ripley Building, a three-storey U-shaped brick building designed by Thomas Ripley and completed in 1726.
 Alexander Pope implied that the architecture is rather dull, lacking either the vigour of the Baroque style, fading from fashion at the time, or the austere grandeur of the Palladian style just coming into vogue.
 It is mainly notable for being perhaps the first purpose-built office building in Great Britain.
-It contained the Admiralty board room, which is still used by the Admiralty, other state rooms, offices and apartments for the Lords of the Admiralty.
+It contained the Admiralty board room, which is still used by the Admiralty Board, other state rooms, offices and apartments for the Lords of the Admiralty.
 Robert Adam designed the screen, which was added to the entrance front in 1788.
+In January 1806, the body of Lord Nelson lay in the building on the night preceding his state funeral.
 The Ripley Building is currently occupied by the International Development section of the Foreign, Commonwealth and Development Office.